Sandberg Game: Game

-The Cardinals did not score in the top of the 11th, but the Cubs loaded the bases on three walks, then rookie Dave Owen singled in the winning run.
-Ryne Sandberg had 7 RBI in the game.
+The Cardinals did not score in the top of the 11th, but the Cubs loaded the bases on three walks, two of them intentional after Leon Durham stole second and advanced to third on catcher Darrell Porter's throwing error.
+Pinch hitter Dave Owen then singled Durham home with the winning run.
+Ryne Sandberg had seven RBI in the game.
 Henceforth, this game has become known as "The Sandberg Game".
 NBC later reported that McGee and Sandberg would share the "Player of the Game" honor.

 Calls

 As previously mentioned, Bob Costas called NBC's Game of the Week with Tony Kubek, where Ryne Sandberg hit two separate home runs in the 9th and 10th innings against Bruce Sutter to tie the game.

 Costas's call of the first home run:

 Into left center field, and deep.
 This is a tie ball game!

 Costas's call of the second home run: